 Siquijor – This mystical island is a little more off the beaten path, but is known for its witchcraft and magic.
 Many Filipinos are too superstitious to even set foot on the island!

 Siargao – This remote island is home to the best surfing in all of the Philippines, together with a chilled island vibe.
 Some travellers arrive in Siargao and don’t leave for weeks, or even months.

-3 Week Itinerary for the Philippines
+3 Week Philippines Itinerary

-If you only have 1 week to spare, I’d recommend picking one place and really enjoying it well.
+If you only have one week to spare, I’d recommend picking one place and really enjoying it well.
 You could easily spend 1 week in Boracay, El Nido or Bohol.